pfreemantlm/dev-standard/Gateway/Notify.md

 * `X-Message-Id` - the ID of the message received; in the format: [timestamp][process number]_[count].[server]
 * `X-Telemetry-User` - the Telemetry Gateway user associated with the Client upload request

-**Note**: If no message has been sent by a User within 10 minutes of a /MailboxListen/ request, the endpoint will return a 502 "Bad Gateway" error.
-The Master should reconnect with another `MailboxListen` request.
+**Note**: If no message has been sent by a User within 10 minutes of a [MailboxListen](#mailboxlisten) request, the endpoint will return a 502 "Bad Gateway" error.
+The Master should reconnect with another [MailboxListen](#mailboxlisten) request.

 ### MailboxPost

-When the Master receives and handles a message, a reply should be made with an HTTP POST to `[ENDPOINT]/MailboxPost/`, along with the following URL-encoded parameters:
+When the Master receives and handles a message, a reply should be made with an HTTP POST to *ENDPOINT*`/MailboxPost`, along with the following URL-encoded parameters:

 * `secret` - the Secret Token described above
 * `id` - the ID of message we are replying to